Architecture at Cornell

 Stimson's footprint is U-shaped rather than rectangular, and a second building was planned for the space behind it (roughly where Day Hall is now), with a corresponding U-shaped footprint that would complete a small courtyard between the two buildings.
 Unfortunately, the second building was never built, and the courtyard space is now a parking lot.

 The area of Cornell's campus just south of the Arts Quad is mostly defined by Ho Plaza, though not all the buildings face it.
 The pedestrian walkway was in fact a road until the 1990s, as evidenced by the fact that it lines up so perfectly with the terminus of College Avenue.
 This road, Central Avenue, cut through the center of campus and skirted around Uris Library to meet the road in front of the Old Stone Row, which is now a dead-end parking lot.
-It was closed to traffic and converted into Ho Plaza in the 1980s as part of the university's efforts to make central campus more pedestrian-friendly.
+It was closed to traffic and converted into Ho Plaza as part of the university's efforts to make central campus more pedestrian-friendly.

 Olin Hall was built in 1941 to house the Department of Chemical Engineering, and ended up being the first phase of the Engineering School's move out of Sibley and into the new Engineering Quad.
 It was funded by the same Olin family that later funded the construction of Olin Library and Olin Laboratory, hence the confusing redundancy in names.
 Its style is essentially a late 30s Art Deco, but executed almost entirely in brick instead of the usual white tile or stone.
 The carved ornamental symbols above each entrance, a distinctive Art Deco feature, led some alumni to comment that the building would be “better suited to a Department of Alchemy” when they saw the finished product.
 The wing extending along Campus Road was added later; although the facade generally matches the rest of the buildings, the more modern windows give it away.